-Marco is a Brazilian-Spanish visual journalist and editor.
+Marco is a Brazilian-Spanish freelance photojournalist and photo editor.
 His interest is in photographing and editing stories related to social, cultural, political and international issues.
-In 2021, Marco earned a degree in International Photojournalism at the...
+In 2021, Marco earned a degree in International...

 Hundreds of protesters march after hearing speakers outside of the Boone County Courthouse on Sunday, June 7, 2020, in Columbia, Missouri.
 Attendees went around Downtown Columbia holding signs and shouting chants like “Black Lives Matter” and “No Justice, No Peace”.